legendu-net/blog/misc/content/2021/11/profile-rust-applications/profile-rust-applications.markdown

 which is has integration support for cargo.

 [Valgrind](http://www.legendu.net/misc/blog/profile-rust-applications-using-valgrind/)
-is recommended for several reasons.
+is preferred for several reasons.

 1. Valgrind is easier to install, configure and use.
     Flamegraph relies on `perf` which is not user-friendly.